jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-3-connecting-nodejs-to-client.md

 }
 ```

 The typical strategy for building applications with React is to reduce components to their smallest possible size.
-For example, it would be incorrect to use a single component to return the HTML for your entire web page.
+For example, it wouldn't be good practice to return the HTML for your entire web page inside a single component.

-Instead, you would logically group HTML into components, such as a button component, a navigation component composed of navigation _link_ components, etc.
+Instead, HTML should be logically grouped into components, such as a button component, a navigation component composed of navigation _link_ components, etc.

 This is easier to understand if you see it, so let's build a button component that triggers a browser _alert_.